Cooker

 7. Drain and Serve: Once it’s done, carefully drain any excess water, and your pasta is ready to pair with your favorite sauce!

-See also Can You Cook Dry Foods In A Pressure Cooker ?
+See also Can I Cook Dry Beans In A Pressure Cooker ?

 A Few Tips for Best Results